BruhSoundEffectNumber2/csa-blackjack/readme.md

 The code is organized the following main classes:

-- Main: Entry point for the program.
+- `Main`: Entry point for the program.
 Creates the initial game components, but does nothing else.

-- Game: Controls the flow of the game, who is currently making a choice, wins or loses, etc.
+- `Game`: Controls the flow of the game, who is currently making a choice, wins or loses, etc.

-- Player: A player, containing the concept of a hand of several cards, and money to bet.
+- `Player`: A player, containing the concept of a hand of several cards, and money to bet.
 This object does not necessarily _perform_ the action of taking a card or making a bet, but it is affected by those actions (user input).

-- Deck: A deck of 52 cards that can be shuffled.
+- `Deck`: A deck of 52 cards that can be shuffled.
 Cards can be removed from the deck, and will not be dealt again.

-- Card: A card of a certain suite and rank.
+- `Card`: A card of a certain suite and rank.
 Contains several helper classes to get the value of and display a card in blackjack.

-- InputManager: Abstracts and validates user input, allowing game components to easily get player decisions.
+- `InputManager`: Abstracts and validates user input, allowing game components to easily get player decisions.

+- `DisplayManager`: Helper functions to display complex strings, cards, clear the screen, etc.

 ## Replit